The State of Workplace Burnout in 2025: A Comprehensive Research Report

 Technology: The Pressure Cooker

 The tech industry, despite its reputation for progressive workplaces and generous perks, shows burnout rates nearly as high as healthcare.
-Tech industries have burnout rates at 38%, with some studies showing even higher figures, with 82% of employees in the tech industry feeling close to burnout.
+Tech industries have burnout rates at 38% 39 Employee Burnout Statistics for 2025, with some studies showing even higher figures.
+According to a survey conducted with CharlieHR, an alarming 82% of employees in the tech industry feel close to burnout 64 workplace burnout statistics you need to know for 2024.

 Several factors unique to tech contribute to these high rates: